 Paying Taxes and Duties

-For some countries like those in the European Union (EU) and Great Britain, you may be required to include specific customs information such as a tax reference number to show that the appropriate taxes and duties have be paid in advance.
+However, for some countries like those in the European Union (EU) and Great Britain, you may be required to include specific customs information such as a tax reference number to show that the appropriate taxes and duties have be paid in advance.
+To avoid your customers having to pay these fees twice, there is another option for international postage, delivered duty paid (DDP).
+Our Chit Chats International Tracked service offers DDP postage to select destinations to speed up delivery times and help make the journey through customs smoother for your shipments.

 Customs Tax Reference Numbers